 Ile Aux Cerfs

-Transport: Boats leave every half hour from Trou d'eau Douce between 9am and 5pm.
+Transport: Boats leave roughly every half hour from Trou d'eau Douce between 9am and 5pm.